connorcarnes/campbell-letters/README.md

 friends are all well in this Contry when you write again say what you know of Darby Gallaugher &
-Wife & strange very much you did not them in your Letter your Cousin Patrick is dead that is Peter├ó┬Ç┬Ös Son if you meet with Wm or Dan MLaughlin let them know that their friends are all well I hope you will not forsake the Example you got at home Andw thinks you are very circumspect in encouraging him with regard to going to that Contry I don├ó┬Ç┬Öt blame you, but I expect to see you in 12 months time if we are all
+Wife & strange very much you did not them in your Letter your Cousin Patrick is dead that is PeterΓÇÖs Son if you meet with Wm or Dan MLaughlin let them know that their friends are all well I hope you will not forsake the Example you got at home Andw thinks you are very circumspect in encouraging him with regard to going to that Contry I donΓÇÖt blame you, but I expect to see you in 12 months time if we are all
 Spared let me know whether it would be better